xiangjunn/tp/docs/UserGuide.md

 `clist` | Shows **all available details** of each contact in SoConnect. <br><br> You should see this message in the message box:<br> `Listed all contacts`
 `clist e/ p/` | Shows **only the names, email addresses and phone numbers** (if available) of each contact in SoConnect. <br><br> You should see this message in the message box:<br> `Listed all contacts` <br><br> You should also see the contacts list displays **only the specified _fields_**: ![List Contact 1](images/demo-screenshots/clistEx.png)

-### Marking a contact: `cmark`
+#### Marking a contact: `cmark`

 Marks the specified contact(s).

 **Format:** `cmark INDEX [INDEX]...`

 * Marks the contact at `INDEX` and **pins it at the top** of the contact list.
-* You can specify more than one `INDEX`, e.g `cmark 1 2`, the order in which the marked contacts appear will be in reverse order to the order you specify their corresponding `INDEXES`.
+* You can specify more than one `INDEX`, e.g `cmark 1 2`, the order in which the marked contacts appear will be in reverse order to the order you specify their corresponding indexes.
 * `INDEX` refers to the index number shown in the **currently displayed** contact list.

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**